pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 Day 11

-On the morning of Day 11 we will board our plane back to Lusaka and the trip comes to an end.
+On the morning of Day 11, on September 7, we will board our plane back to Lusaka and the trip comes to an end.
 We will arrive in Lusaka around mid-day so you can connect on your flight home that same night.

 ### **Included in the expedition price**